FIRST AID ONLINE

 ELECTRICAL SHOCK by First Aid Online

-What to look for: Loss of consciousness
+What to look for: Loss of awareness

 WAIT!
 Before providin medical assistance, make sure the area is safe.

-Shut off electric current at the fuse box.
-Do not try to unplug electrical cords.
 If electricity cannot be turned off, use wooden object (broom handle, yard stick, etc.) to push victim, the hurt one, away and out of contact with electricity.

 [This is the end of the online first aid segment about electrical shock.]